Relais San Maurizio

 Text Carlo Mazzoni

-It is raining cats and dogs in Milan, you are coming out in Asti – the hills get rough, the tires climb and have fun in the Langhe.
-Castles, watchtowers – the Middle Ages remain fashionable.
-A monastery whose walls tell stories of monks since the first millennium, today it is the Relais San Maurizio.
-A red cat is not castrated, small in size.
-He looks at us with arrogance, until we approach and the cat realizes it can be a pastime taking a ride with us.
-The slopes are steep, the park is on a jagged and bustling plateau – the cat shows us a trunk of oak – the sign says to lie down on the wood to feel the grain of the centuries along the vertebrae of our back.
-Another sign indicates the way of the monks – oaks, olive trees and cypresses, the path is tightened among pruned bushes.
-Perfumes are mixed in the days, before the seasons.
-The garden is protected in a greenhouse for medicinal herbs – you expect to see a hidden snake.
+It was raining cats and dogs in Milan, you come off at Asti, where the hills get steep, the tyres cling to uphill roads and have fun in the Langhe.
+Castles, watchtowers – the Middle Ages are still in fashion.
+A monastery whose walls have told stories of monks since the first millennium, today the Relais San Maurizio.
+A ginger tomcat, still with all his attributes, small in size.
+He looks at us arrogantly, until we approach and he realises it might be fun to take a ride with us.
+Steep roads, the park is on a jagged busy plateau—the cat shows us an oak tree trunk–—the sign tells us to lie down on the wood to feel the grain of the centuries against our spine.
+Another sign indicates the monks’ path—oaks, olive trees and cypresses, the path winds narrowly through pruned bushes.
+Perfumes mix in the days, rather than the seasons.
+The medicinal herb garden is protected in a greenhouse and you almost expect to see a hidden snake.